-A small sample of blood is collected from the pet and placed in a special tube that prevents the blood from clotting.
+A small sample of blood is collected into a special tube that prevents the blood from clotting.
 The sample is then put in a machine called an automated blood analyzer, which counts the different cell types and describes various characteristics of the cells.
 In addition, a drop of blood is spread thinly on a glass slide creating a blood smear.
 This is stained with special dyes, and examined under the microscope to look at the appearance of individual cells.

 What does a CBC measure?